pypomp/quant/speed_pfilter/cpu/README.md

 ## Testing on cpus; the greatlakes cpu partition or a Mac

-The basic benchmark test is run with
+The basic cpu benchmark test is run with
 ```
-make short.html
+make report.html
 ```
 which produces a file `results/cpu.pkl` that is read by the report generated at cpu.html.
 These results also get incorporated into combined reports in the upstream directory.